-- Faculty Advisory Committee.
+1. Faculty Advisory Committee.
 The Faculty Advisory Committee guides the student through the master’s program, advises the student on required coursework, oversees the student’s scholarly activities or research, reviews progress toward degree, and conducts the final exam.
-The master’s committee is nominated on the Committee Request Form.
+The master’s committee is nominated on the Program of Study.
 For thesis and non-thesis programs, a master’s committee should include at least three faculty members.
 During the first semester or summer session of enrollment, the chair/director of the major program should, in conjunction with the student, appoint an advisor to serve as chair of the student’s master’s committee until a permanent chair is obtained; ultimately, it is the student’s responsibility to obtain a permanent chair and committee members for his/her graduate program committee.
 For additional information on bylaw committee requirements, see Chapter 1, Section D.

-- All three committee members noted above must hold a degree of comparable level to the degree sought by the candidate.
+- The committee must include at least three WSU faculty members, and all members must hold a degree of comparable level to the degree sought by the student.

 - Committees may have more than three members; however, members must meet Graduate School policy and program bylaw guidelines.
 (See Chapter 1, section on Graduate Faculty, for more information.)

-- It is imperative to avoid situations which may constitute, or may be construed as, a conflict of interest when forming a graduate student’s committee.
+- It is imperative to avoid situations that may constitute, or may be construed as, a conflict of interest when forming a graduate student’s committee.

 - The Graduate School has the final approval for all graduate student committees.

 The student is responsible for establishing and maintaining a faculty advisory committee.
 WSU faculty have the right to decline to serve on any specific student’s committee.
-All committee members and the major department chair/director must sign the Committee Request Form.
-Once the Committee Request Form has been filed with the Graduate School, changes may be made to the committee composition by completing the Committee Change form.
+All committee members and the major department chair/director must sign the Program of Study.
+Once the Program of Study has been filed with the Graduate School, changes may be made to the committee composition by completing the Committee Change form.